leaf-ai/studio-go-runner/docs/aws_k8s.md

 source <(kops completion bash)
 </b></code></pre>

+In order to run AWS related commands you should install the aws CLI tool using the instructions found at, https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html.

 ## AWS Cloud support for Kubernetes 1.11.x and GPU (Prototyping stage)

 This is a work in progress and is on hold until kops can officially support the new k8s plugin driver features.

 This section discusses the use of kops to provision a working k8s cluster onto which the gpu runner can be deployed.

+The use of AWS EC2 machines requires that the AWS account has had an EC2 key Pair imported from your administration machine, or created in order that machines created using kops can be accessed.
+More information can be found at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html.

+In order to make use of StudioML environment variable based templates you should export the AWS environment variables.
+While doing this you should also synchronize your system clock as this is a common source of authentication issues with AWS.

+<pre><code><b>export AWS_ACCESS_KEY=xxx
+export AWS_SECRET_ACCESS_KEY=xxx
+export AWS_DEFAULT_REGION=xxx
+sudo ntpdate ntp.ubuntu.com
+</b></code></pre>

 kops makes use of an S3 bucket to store cluster configurations.